EmmanuelMasavoDjegou/Emmanuel-Djegou-Papers/README.md

 ## 📝 Research Publications

 **Manuscripts in Preparation**
 1. Djegou, E., & Adekpedjou, A. (2025). *Efficient Estimation in Semiparametric Accelerated Life Models for Recurrent Events*.
+2. Djegou, E., & Adekpedjou, A. (2025). *Efficient Semiparametric Methods for Generalized Virtual Age Models with Time-Varying Covariates*.
-2. Djegou, E. (2025). *Deep Learning Methods in Survival Analysis for Recurrent Events: A Review*.
+3. Djegou, E. (2025). *Deep Learning Methods in Survival Analysis for Recurrent Events: A Review*.
-3. Djegou, E., & Adekpedjou, A. (2025). *Modeling Recurrent Events with Deep Neural Networks in Accelerated Failure Time Models Using Gehan Loss*.

 **Current Research**
-1. Djegou, E. (2025). *Efficient Semiparametric Methods for Generalized Virtual Age Models with Time-Varying Covariates*.
-2. Djegou, E. & Chakraborty, N. (2025). *LSTM-Based Accelerated Failure Time Models for Recurrent Event Risk Prediction*.
+4. Djegou, E., & Adekpedjou, A. *Modeling Recurrent Events with Deep Neural Networks in Accelerated Failure Time Models Using Gehan Loss*.
-3. Boamah, E., Kafle, A., & Djegou, E. (2025). *Extending Hybrid Neural Networks for Predictive Modeling of Incurred but Not Reported Claims Reserves*.
+5. Boamah, E., Kafle, A., & Djegou, E. *Extending Hybrid Neural Networks for Predictive Modeling of Incurred but Not Reported Claims Reserves*.

 ## 📂 Projects Description